hackerMonica/academicpages/_pages/about.md

 [GITHUB](https://github.com/eastonman/trivialwar)

-A great airplane war game with nice appearance.
-My role is about front-end page and interaction with player.
+An excellent airplane war game with a good appearance.
+My role is about the front-end page and interaction with the player.

 Skills
 ======
 * Programming Languages: Java == Godot > C == Python == PHP > C++ == JavaScript
-	* I'm experienced at Java and Godot, while using C, Python or PHP to write some simple application is also easy for me.
+    * I'm experienced in Java and Godot.
+Besides, using C, Python, or PHP to write simple applications is also easy.
-	* I could use Python (pytorch) to train some common deeplearning network
+    * I could use Python (pytorch) to train some common deep-learning network
-	* C++, JS and some popular languages are basically grasped but I could only read or write some code in built framework.
+    * C++, JS, and some popular languages are basically grasped, but I could only read or write some code in built framework.
 * Platform: Linux
-	* For building website on Linux server (locating at German), I have many experience using Linux system.
+    * For building a website on a Linux server (located in German), I have much experience using Linux systems.
-* Development: Back-end, PC (with Java or Godot) and common deeplearning programming
+* Development: Back-end, PC (with Java or Godot), and common deep-learning programming
-	* I'm actually a full stack programmer, but my JS is not experienced so I build application with Godot engine usually.
+    * I'm actually a full-stack programmer, but my JS is not experienced, so I usually build applications with the Godot engine.
-* Other: Markdown and Latex writting
+* Other: Markdown and Latex writing

 Work Experience
 ======